St Leonards On Sea

 It is also coming into common knowledge that if our nervous system perceives some threat to us, it will mobilise our going into the 'Fight' 'Flight' or 'Freeze/shutdown' response it deems to be the most effective way to protect us in the face of a particular danger.
 This can happen very fast or slowly over time.
 It is often unconscious and can seem automatic with our fearing we are losing control of ourselves and the situation and our sometimes doing exactly that.
 Though we're taken by surprise by such nervous system responses to danger, they are actually there to protect us until a threat is passed.
 Wild Animals instinctively know this and will at some point safely discharge the energies their nervous systems have mobilised in response to it.

 We differ from animals in that our highly developed human brains attune to our complex technology oriented human cultures.
 We tend to live somewhat dissociated from and ignoring the continual promptings from our instinctual animal bodies.
 As a consequence we can stay caught in one or all of these useful, 'in the moment', response patterns long after any danger is over.
 And this can be for moments, days, months or even years.
 We are very likely to know that something is wrong but not that our nervous system is stuck in dysregulation and that we can actually learn to assist its coming back into balance.
 Such dysregulation can constantly divert our attention and severely limit our energy and access to other resources.
-Resources in ourselves and in the outside world that we need to access in order to create the life we wish to live.
+Resources in ourselves and in the outside world.
+Resources we need to access in order to create the life we wish to live.

 Symptoms such as constantly returning states of anxiety, agitation, disquiet, rage, depression and even suicidal feelings can claim our attention and severely effect our energy levels.
 And/or we may simply feel a hopelessness or lack of engagement with life and the self that had some vision of where we were going to in life.